 Have every single attendee share, not just one-on-one to another attendee but to the full group, something that changed for them or that they accomplished during the event.

-Locking down logistics
+Locking down logistics and costs

 Particularly when running your *first* retreat, once you've settled on the topic, keeping costs down is your single biggest concern.

 For that first retreat, you're going to run into the most issues with sign-ups that you'll ever have.
 It will only get easier for future events, because there will be:

 - People who absolutely would have loved to attend your first retreat but simply had other plans already on the dates you selected.

 - People who would have loved to attend your first retreat but didn't have the funds and have been saving up so they can attend a future one.

 - People who simply weren't on board with you enough the first time to pull the trigger but will be wooed by the stories of the first successful event and excited for the next one.